eldermf/wayfire/README.md

 ## Special thanks

 > Archcraft: [_https://github.com/archcraft-os_](https://github.com/archcraft-os).
-For being able to learn more about how scripts work.
+For being able to learn more about how scripts work and be a very beautiful system

 > Arcolinux: [_https://arcolinux.com_](https://arcolinux.com).
 Due to the promptness and wisdom of Mr. Erick Dubois and collaborators in maintaining a system that teaches how to use Arch Linux.